James Long Company

 send it to the computer.
 A user selected number is also placed on

-each frame for identifying a videotape.
+each frame for identifying a video recording.

 - Two camera protocols require some camera synchronization